wprusik/PersonalBudget/README.md

 ## PersonalBudget

 PersonalBudget is a tool for comprehensive management of your money.
-It allows you to manage bank accounts, add current, search and plan transactions, create your own budgets, manage your debts, generate charts to trackyour spending structure, convert currencies, and so on.
+It allows you to manage bank accounts, add current, search and plan transactions, create your own budgets, manage your debts, generate charts to track your spending structure, convert currencies, and so on.

-#### Technologies used:
+### Technologies used:
 - Spring Boot with Spring Security, Hibernate, REST
 - Thymeleaf, Bootstrap
 - JavaScript, jQuery
 * HighCharts library - *used under the Creative Commons Attribution-NonCommercial 3.0 license*

-#### Startup instructions:
+### Startup instructions:
 1. Import the project into your IDE (it&#39;s a Spring Boot project)
 2. Install XAMPP or its equivalent, run the MySQL server
 3. Go to the phpMyAdmin and run the SQL script from the **personal_budget.sql** file